 The premise of their yearly contest is opening up a registration to schools across the U.S. to be one of the first 1,500 to enter.
 If they succeed in making that cut, the school then receives four pairs of Vans to design however they want.
 Photos of the final products are then uploaded to the Vans website and voted on.
 In this year’s 2016 contest, the winning school receives $50,000 for their art program.

-Now if your company isn’t as big as Vans, they are a great inspiration.
+Now, even if your company isn’t as big as Vans, they are a great inspiration.
 Whatever your YouTube channel is about, it exists because you’re passionate about it.
-Center your contest around your content, and if it’s successful, why not repeat it each year?
-And on the small scale?
+Centre your contest around your content, and if it’s successful, why not repeat it each year?
+And on a smaller scale?
 Something as simple as liking your YouTube page to count as an entry can work wonders.

 If your YouTube channel is relatively new or hasn’t been active in a long time, your analytics will probably be inaccurate for awhile.
 Try looking at your Google Analytics, Facebook Analytics, or any other social platform where you’re most active.